thedod/well-met/README.md

+**Heads up:**

-**Heads up:** at the moment, the randomness of the output of this device is [not satisfactory](http://pastebin.com/wAbWhTfP), but at least we're testing it now :wink:.
-Stay tuned...
+* At the moment, the randomness of the output of this device is [not satisfactory](http://pastebin.com/wAbWhTfP), but at least we're testing it now :wink:.
+* **Worse:** turns out that connecting a USB device to other people's computers is a [huge risk](https://github.com/thedod/well-met/issues/1) and since this device is intended for privacy-concerened users, the risk of mass infection could be disastrous.

+Ah, well.
+Back to the drawing board.
+Bottom line &mdash; **don't use this!**, This project only stays here as a warning for folks who might contemplate similar mistakes :wink:

 ---------